 Motor Vehicle Records Checks

 Departments are required to submit a list of drivers with license information to Risk Management annually for those drivers who will have routine access to departmental vehicles or may drive on university business.
-Risk Management will have the University’s insurance provider conduct Motor Vehicle Records (MVR) checks and notify the department if any one is not insurable based on the Driver's Guidelines listed below (section II C).
-To add employees to their approved driver list, departments should submit names and driver’s license information to Risk Management for review and approval, prior to allowing the employee to drive departmental vehicles.
+Risk Management will have the University's insurance provider conduct Motor Vehicle Records (MVR) checks and notify the department if anyone is not insurable based on the Driver's Guidelines listed below.
+To add employees to their approved driver list, departments should submit names and driver's license information to Risk Management for review and approval, prior to allowing the employee to drive departmental vehicles.

 Driver's license is suspended or revoked OR